 As I reflect upon my vacation this year, I center on the glitter to the glue of my family.
 The stuff that makes them glow through difficult circumstances, yet, not fall apart.
 It is the Strength in their sails,

-the Laughter through the tears, the Light in the darkness.
+the Laughter through the tears, and the Light in the darkness.
 The waves may beat on the boat called Life, but their faith in God is the anchor that

 keeps them from drifting afar.

-Through my lens, I observed how one remains playful and young at heart, can laugh at themselves and enjoy the simple things in life.
+Through my lens, I observed how one remains playful and young at heart, can laugh at themselves silly and enjoy the simple things in life.